PRISM: Prompt-Refined In-Context System Modelling for Financial Retrieval: Appendix

+The agentic workflow extends the non-agentic prompt scaffolding to a multi-role architecture, where specialized agents inherit the underlying ReAct reasoning framework while contributing distinct domain-specific perspectives.
+Each agent scores chunks on a 1--10 scale based on its specialized focus area.
+This modular design facilitates interpretable and coordinated reasoning across complex financial scenarios, enabling role-based specialization that mirrors real-world expert collaboration.
+Full agent definitions and detailed workflow architectures are provided in Section~\ref{sec:mas_architecture_details}.

-While MAS offers methodological advantages, it is not yet operationally viable for large-scale deployment.
-Its coordination overhead, sensitivity to prompt--architecture interactions, and variable latency make it difficult to guarantee predictable performance and cost efficiency.
-These limitations pose challenges for enterprise-grade integration, suggesting that MAS workflows remain better suited to research and prototyping rather than near-term production use.
+Our systematic evaluation indicates that MAS is not yet operationally viable for large-scale deployment.
+Coordination overhead, sensitivity to prompt-architecture interactions, and variable latency make it difficult to guarantee predictable performance and cost efficiency.
+In particular, error propagation in deep pipelines, inconsistent scoring with smaller models, and diminishing returns from agent specialization in chunk ranking all pose challenges for enterprise-grade integration.
+A detailed analysis of these failure modes and their implications is provided in Section~\ref{sec:limitations}.